-The vouchers will allow winners from the Set! and Go!
-Contests to access tools, equipment, and expertise at national labs and approved organizations and facilities so that they may develop, test, and validate their innovative solutions.
+Prize vouchers will allow winners from Phase 1: Concept and Phase 2: Make to access tools, equipment, and expertise at national laboratories and approved organizations and facilities - in turn, supporting the development, testing, and validation of their innovative solutions.
+The guidelines in this document are applicable to Phase 1: Concept winners, who each receive a \$75,000 voucher and Phase 2: Make winners, who each receive a \$100,000 voucher.

-The winners of the Set!
-Contest will each win a \$75,000 voucher.
-Each winner of the Go!
-Contest will receive an additional \$75,000 voucher.

-Winners may have the opportunity to utilize vouchers at DOE's 17 national laboratories.
-See the map below for the list of all 17 national labs.
-Semi-Finalists and Finalists will receive a Voucher Digest upon winning the Ready! and Set!
-Contests, which details steps to redeem voucher services as well as select national lab capabilities in solar power.
+Winners have the opportunity to use vouchers at DOE's 17 national laboratories (see map).
+Semifinalists and Finalists in applicable contest stages will receive a Voucher Digest, which details steps to redeem voucher services as well as select national lab capabilities in geothermal energy and advanced manufacturing.